vbhayden/Quest-64-Glitchless-Guide/README.md

 3. Get the **Honey Bread** (chest) and **Fresh Bread** (giver).
 4. Leave the Monastary.
 5. Pick up the hay spirit.
-6. Run downhill and enter Melrode Town.
-7. Pick up the White Wings.
+6. Pick up the White Wings.
-8. Go into the farmer's house and get the Fresh Bread.
+7. Go into the farmer's house and get the Fresh Bread.
-9. Pick up the field.
+8. Pick up the field spirit.
-10. Use White Wings.
+9. Use White Wings.
-11. Leave Melrode.
+10. Leave Melrode.

 ### Walk to Dondoran

+Try to avoid enemy encounters on the way to Dondoran.
+Fighting Hell Hounds if usually fine if they spawn in front of you.

+**Objectives**:
+1. Pick up all spirits along the way
+2. Kill Hell Hounds that spawn in front of you

 ### Dondoran